Introduction / History

 The Kolta are a land owning community who are mainly engaged in cultivation, cattle and goat rearing.
 Rice is their staple cereal.
 Some of them are teachers, engineers and doctors.

 Social control is exercised by the community councils such as the Jati Sabha and Mahasabha.
-Traditionally they accept water and cooked food from the Brahman and Karan and accept only water from the Dumala and Gaudh.
+Traditionally they accept water and cooked food from the Brahmin and Karan and accept only water from the Dumala and Gaudh.
 They share the same religious shrines with other communities.

 The Koltas profess Hinduism and worship the gods namely, Ganesh, Lakshmi, Samaleswari, Patneswari and other deities.
 They observe the Chait Parab, Makara and Nuakhia festivals.
 They play musical instruments like Dhole or drum, Ektara or a string instrument and the flute.